Hello, again my friend,

 There are some place that you won’t allowed to take picture.
 And for privacy issue, some people might not comfortable if their picture is taken, so always do this: be aware of the situation (First, always lookin at announcement poster that look like “taking picture is forbidden” or “no camera”) and please, smile after that, especially when your eyes met.

 Why?
 That’s an attitude.
 You’re visitor after all.
 Plus you’ll look better smiling. 🙂

 I’ll post more on my Instagram: @vianstory 😉

 – You can take a shower in Haneda Airport for JPY 1030/30mnt.

-– When you stay in capsule hotel, they’d provide clothes for your sleep, so you can bring less clothes.
+– When you stay in the capsule hotel, they’d provide clothes for your sleep so you can bring fewer clothes.

 – Always bring your passport, it would give you “no tax price” when you buy something.